zkkli/PSAQ-ViT/README.md

 ## Results

-Below are the experimental results of our proposed PSAQ-ViT that you should get on ImageNet dataset.
+Below are the experimental results of our proposed PSAQ-ViT that you should get on ImageNet dataset using an RTX 3090 GPU.

 | Model          | Prec. | Top-1(%) | Prec. | Top-1(%) |
 |:--------------:|:-----:|:--------:|:-----:|:--------:|